 Ingredients & Substitutions

-- Semi-sweet or dark couverture chocolate – use either semi-sweet or dark chocolate depending on desired taste and appropriate flavor pairing.
+- Semi-sweet or bitter-sweet couverture chocolate - use either semi-sweet or bitter-sweet chocolate depending on desired taste and appropriate flavor pairing.
 Read explanation below on what is couverture chocolate and why it is recommended over chocolate chips.
 Regular chocolate chips can be used in this recipe but couverture is ideal.

 - Heavy cream has a milk fat content of 36%, its higher fat content produces a more stable chocolate ganache filling.
 If you are unable to find heavy cream, it can be substituted with whipping cream which usually has a milk fat content of 33%.
 Do not use half and half or milk as these do not contain a sufficient amount of milk fat.